Xavi calls for Puig to be given Barcelona berth

 "I'm very happy although, as Valverde says, it's still very early."

-Puig, who appeared three times for Barcelona B last term, has retained his place in Valverde's training group ahead of Monday's (AEST) Supercopa de Espana clash with Sevilla.
+Puig, who appeared three times for Barcelona B last term, has retained his place in Valverde's training group ahead of Sunday's Supercopa de Espana clash with Sevilla.